About

 I was born in central Kentucky, grew up in northern Alabama, and earned my undergraduate degree in psychology from Mississippi State University.
 I earned my Ph.D. in counseling psychology from Colorado State University in 2013, after completing an APA-accredited doctoral internship at Duke University Counseling and Psychological Services.

-I am licensed in the state of North Carolina (NC license #4772) and am a member of the American Psychological Association.
-I am also a member of the North Carolina Psychological Association and serve on the NCPA Continuing Education Committee.
+I am licensed in the state of North Carolina (NC license #4772) and am authorized to practice in many other states under PSYPACT.
+I am a longtime member of the American Psychological Association and the North Carolina Psychological Association.
+I serve on the NCPA Continuing Education Committee.

-I live in Raleigh with my family, a big cheerful dog, two ridiculous cats, and a Japanese fire-bellied newt.
-I love reading, baking, craft projects, doodling on everything, and spending the afternoon in my favorite hidden-gem park.
+I live in Raleigh with my family, my ridiculous cat, and a Japanese fire-bellied newt.
+I love reading, baking, craft projects, doodling on everything, and playing outside with my kids.